Agnik7/Video-Frame-Generator/README.md

 The code starts by initializing the camera capture, and it then presents you with a live video feed.
 The recording and the image saving will happen automatically.
 The frames will keep on generating till the program runs.

+For a detailed explanation of the code, feel free to visit my blog by [Clicking Here](https://medium.com/@bakshi.agnik/generating-frames-of-a-video-using-python-1c90193df9dd)

 ## 3. How to Run the Code

 To run the video capture and frame extraction program, follow these steps: